-19. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible and as part of our planning process we carry out an assessment of the internal audit function.
-Internal audit is provided by Comhairle nan Eilean Siar.
+22. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to rely on the work of internal audit wherever possible to avoid duplication.
+We plan to consider the findings of the work of internal audit as part of our planning process to minimise duplication of effort and to ensure the total resource is used efficiently or effectively.